adelphi-ed-tech/au-courses/courses/open-ed.md

 **Find your own:**

-_Here are some lists of Open Ed projects_.
+_Here are some other lists of Open Ed projects_.

 * [OER Commons](http://www.oercommons.org/)
 * [Open Courseware Consortium](http://www.ocwconsortium.org/)